mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 104 - Assert True/readme.md

 # Context 💬

-When asserting to a boolean our test engines cannot help us very much.
+When asserting to a boolean our test engines can't help us very much.

 They just tell us something failed.